-Since the sale of our former distribution business in 2019, the Company has continued to evaluate its cost structure with the objective of a lean organizational structure that improves operational efficiency and provides a scalable infrastructure which facilitates future growth opportunities.
-We have identified information technology functions to be outsourced, workforce reductions and other reductions in certain general and administrative expenses to support the cost savings initiative.
+The Company continues to evaluate its cost structure with the objective of a lean organizational structure that improves operational efficiency and provides a scalable infrastructure which facilitates future growth opportunities.
+The Company has identified workforce reductions and other reductions in certain general and administrative expenses to support the cost savings initiative.
+In the years ended December 31, 2022, 2021, and 2020, the Company incurred \$3.2 million, \$6.2 million, and \$4.0 million, respectively, related to this initiative.